Last week we had the pleasure of a special visit to the New55 FILM factory. Among our most generous supporters are Eric Luk and Shirley Lung.

 ISSUE #1 — “Sticky-Sleeve”

 The Sleeve-to-Clip attachment is reasonably tight coming out of assembly; this was engineered into the film packet system in order to prevent accidental separation and therefore accidental exposure of the negative in casual handling such as during unboxing or during film transport in a camera case.
 Some 545 holders prefer a looser attachment in order to function optimally.
-[One possible remedy is to leave the Clip-ends UN-CRIMPED in assembly and add a piece of removable tape to hold the Clip and Sleeve together.]
-Here’s how to prepare for 100% success with the tight Sleeve-to-Clip bond.
+Here’s how to prepare for 100% success to deal with the tight Sleeve-to-Clip bond.

 REMEDY to ISSUE #1 –“New55 PN – The Clip Tip-Tap Tip”